 You can also just learn to rewrite your code without the br idioms and patterns.
 You can peek inside the br source code to see what’s going on, but these are the highlights.

-Under the hood, define-macro is just a shorthand version of the one-case instance of define-macro-cases, which is a shorthand version of the full define-syntax + syntax-case macro.
+Under the hood, define-macro is just a shorthand version of the one-case instance of define-macro-cases, which is a shorthand version of the full define-syntax + syntax-parse macro.

-Key differences between define-macro or define-macro-cases and define-syntax with syntax-case:
+Key differences between define-macro or define-macro-cases and define-syntax with syntax-parse:

 In define-macro and define-macro-cases, the caller-stx value is available, but hidden by default.
 In define-syntax, it’s explicit. + In your own define-syntax macros, you don’t have to name the input argument caller-stx—we’re using that name here to show the correspondence between the forms.
 More often, it’s just called stx.